Setting sun reposes and hides its blissful rays

 Credits: Google Maps

 I constrained her to try “Pani puri”.
-She scribbled the name in her iPad storyboard, gathered few names of vegetable recipes she savored in Pune.
+She scribbled the name in her iPad storyboard, where she had gathered few names of vegetable recipes she savored in Pune.
 She was curious to know more stories and history identifying with Gokarn, Kanyakumari, Rameshwaram as well.
 I was so happy to describe it to her.
 She was awe-inspired and communicated to make it on her next rundown.
 I exhorted her to visit some well known strongholds and royal residences.
-I was grinning wide, when my significant other uncovered how he was roused by the motion picture “zindagi na milegi dobara”.
+I was grinning wide, when my significant other uncovered how he was roused by the motion picture “Zindagi na milegi dobara”.
 The majority of the taping was shot in Spain.
 Exacting interpretation of the motion picture name was entertaining.
 “You won’t get another life” and she was flying high to hear we knew such a great amount about her nation.
 The conventional Pamplona’s Running of the bulls, Scuba diving in Costa Brava, Bungee bouncing in Barcelona, Skydiving in Seville Andalucia, La Tomatina celebration in Valencia, Flamenco dance form – a honest to goodness Spanish art, and to be more exact a bona fide Southern Spanish craftsmanship.
 Existing in three structures Cante, the song, Baile, the move, and Guitarra, guitar playing…I additionally talked about my exhibitions in one of the shows, singing a Spanish melody Asereje.
 She was transfixed.
-Danza Kuduro a Spanish/Portuguese tune, splendid foot tapping move number.
+Danza Kuduro, a Spanish/Portuguese tune, splendid foot tapping move number.
 It was a greater amount of an Ind-Western social trade program-me for us.